 Hendrix College encourages and requires experiential, hands-on learning as a part of every student’s education.
 The Hendrix Internship Program gives students the valuable opportunity to acquire direct, practical work experience paired with intentional,

 academic learning components.
 This combination provides a rich setting for academic, personal, and career-oriented growth and reflection, and we encourage all student interns to create a positive and meaningful experience with their internship site.
-Contact the
+To learn more about our internship program and get started on searching for opportunities, contact the Career Discovery/Internship Office.
+Up-to-date internship listings can be found on HireHendrix (see below), or by following @HDXintern on Twitter.

 Internship Requirements and Information